chipweinberger/flutter_blue_plus/README.md

 ### 🔥 Error Handling 🔥

-Flutter Blue Plus takes error handling very seriously.
+Flutter Blue Plus takes error handling seriously.

 Every error returned by the native platform is checked and thrown as an exception where appropriate.
 See [Reference](#reference) for a list of throwable functions.